 - ground black pepper to taste

 - Spread fire-roasted tomatoes on a cookie sheet and place in the oven at 200°F. Let dry while cooking the remaining recipe.

 - Cut chicken into 3/4 inch bite size chunks.
 Give them a quick sear to brown if desired but not required.

 - Add chicken to bottom of Instant Pot spread in an even layer.
 Mix spices and broth then pour over chicken.
-Then evenly layer the pasta, low sodium dressing (from above) and add chunked cream cheese.
+Then evenly layer the pasta, low sodium dressing (from above) and add chunked Mascarpone cheese.
 Don’t stir.

 - Cover and secure Instant Pot lid set valve to sealing.
 Set the manual-pressure cook button to 3 minutes.
 When time is up let the pot natural pressure release for 5 minutes then cover valve with hand towel and turn the valve to venting.
 Remove the lid.

 - Stir in the tomatoes and optional basil and Swiss Gruyere cheese.

 - If sauce has too much liquid then make a cornstarch slurry.
 In a small bowl stir together 1 Tbsp of cornstarch with 1-2 Tbsp of water, until smooth.
 Pour the mixture into the Pot and stir to mix.
 The cornstarch mixture will thicken up contents of pot quickly.
-Unplug Instant Pot.
+Turn off Instant Pot

 - Go ahead and serve immediately.